© 2020 Writing West Midlands

 - Personal Support – panel sessions on Writing with Neurodivergence and a presentation on ‘Tax and Writers’ from H W Fisher Business Solutions, the sector’s leading accountancy firm for writers.

-- Information & Inspiration – showcase of writers from fresh from the ‘Open House’ writer in residence programme run by the Hosking Houses Trust
+- Information & Inspiration – showcase of writers fresh from the ‘Open House’ writer in residence programme run by the Hosking Houses Trust

 - Bookshop – a friendly local independent bookshop will be selling books by all speakers plus a selection of other books, including some by Conference delegates